 Any student who has been accepted to South Dakota State University (SDSU) may enroll in Army ROTC as long as they participate in all required Army ROTC activities.
 Army ROTC scholarship applicants will be interviewed and will receive confirmation from the Professor of Military Science that they have indeed been accepted to the Army ROTC program.
 Non-scholarship students need to simply register for the MSL 100 or 200 level class.
 As long as a Cadet meets standards they may remain in the Army ROTC program to pursue a commission.

-Early Decision deadline is November 15th.
-January 15th is the deadline for high school applicants and March 1st for transfer students.
+Early Decision deadline is November 15.
+January 15 is the deadline for high school applicants and March First for transfer students.

 No. Students who enroll in ROTC don't join the Army.
 They take an ROTC class for which they receive credit.
 It's considered a college elective.